 - Oven – The mochi can be baked in the oven by placing it on a baking sheet and baking it until it is golden brown and crispy.
 This method is excellent if you want to make a large batch of mochi.

 - Toaster oven – A toaster oven is a quick and easy way to cook small batches of mochi.
 Place the mochi in the toaster oven and cook until it is crispy and golden brown.

 - Microwave – The mochi can also be cooked in the microwave by placing it on a bowl with enough water to cover it and microwaving it until it becomes soft.
 The mochi texture is different, but this method is time-saving as it takes only a few minutes and requires minimal effort.

-7 Ways To Enjoy Yaki Mochi (Japanese Grilled Rice Cake)Print Pin Save Saved!
+7 Best Ways To Enjoy Yaki Mochi (Grilled Japanese Rice Cake)Print Pin Save

 - 1 Nonstick pan